On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 Note that this edge stretching does not always succeed: It will fail when the connected component $\gamma'$ of $\gamma_{a,b}$ along which we connect the points contains fewer than $d^3+1$ points of $\Pi$, or when there are fewer than $d^3-1$ points of $\Pi$ between $\pi_1,\pi_2$, and the ``end" of $\gamma'$ (recall the constraint in the definition of the curves $\gamma_{a,b}$).
 Still, the number of new edges in $G$ is at least $I(\Pi,\Gamma)-\lambda|\Gamma|$, for a suitable constant $\lambda$, where the term $\lambda|\Gamma|$ accounts for missing edges on connected components of the curves, for the reasons just discussed.
 By what have just been argued, the number of edges lost on any single component is at most $O(d^3)$.

-The final ingredient needed for this technique is an upper bound on the number of crossings between the (new) edges of $G$.
-Each such crossing is a crossing between two curves of $\Gamma$.
+The final ingredient needed for this technique is an upper bound on the number of crossings between the (new) edges of $G=(V,E)$.
+Before doing so, we note that the way in which the edges are drawn, some of them may pass through vertices of $G$ (other than their endpoints), which was not allowed in Sz\'ekely's original work~\cite{Sz97}.
+We resolve this issue by slightly perturbing the edges, so that they are drawn slightly off the curves.
+Each crossing between a pair of new edges, before this perturbation, is essentially a crossing between two curves of $\Gamma$.
 Even though the two curves might overlap in a common irreducible component (where they have infinitely many intersection points, none of which is a crossing), the number of proper crossings between them is $O(d^2)=O(1)$, as follows, for example, from the Milnor--Thom theorem (see \cite{Mil64,Th65}), or from B\'ezout's theorem.
-Finally, because of the way the drawn edges have been stretched, the edges, even those drawn along the same original curve $\gamma_{a,b}$, may now overlap one another, and then a crossing between two curves may be claimed by more than one pair of (stretched) crossing edges.
-Nevertheless, since no edge straddles more than $d^3-1$ points, the number of pairs that claim a specific crossing is still a constant (that depends on $d$).
+Finally, because of the way the drawn edges have been stretched, the edges, even those drawn along the same original curve $\gamma_{a,b}$, may now overlap one another, or, in the actual pertubed way in which they are drawn, may ``tangentially cross'' one another.
+In this case a crossing between two curves may be claimed by more than one pair of (stretched) crossing edges, and the tangential crossings need to be accounted for too.
+Nevertheless, since no edge straddles more than $d^3-1$ points, the number of pairs that claim a specific crossing is still a constant (that depends on $d$), and so is the number of their tangential crossings.
 Hence, we conclude that the total number of edge crossings in $G$ is $O(|\Gamma|^2)$.